Jan 14, 2023

 And if I cycle through it, it's actually like this one right here, this one right here.

-So to find this variable, which says footer dot navigate, it's going to be footer, and then look at the sub items for navigate.
+So to find this variable, which says footer dot navigate, it's going to be a footer, and then look at the sub items for navigate.

 And so when you save Lang footer dot navigate, it's saying actually just get this right here.